tensorlayer/DAGAN/README.md

 # DAGAN

 This is the implementation code for "DAGAN: Deep De-Aliasing Generative Adversarial Networks for Fast Compressed Sensing MRI Reconstruction".
-[Paper Link]() (appear soon)
+[Paper Link](https://ieeexplore.ieee.org/document/8233175/)

 The code was written by Simiao Yu and Hao Dong.